 At the National Museum of Transportation we work daily to ensure a bright future for our historic past.

-The Museum of Transportation completed millions of dollars in capital improvements in the past few years.
+The National Museum of Transportation completed millions of dollars in capital improvements in the past few years.
 We are a 501(c)(3) nonprofit organization and are a new National Museum of Transportation.

 Below is a partial list of completed projects:

 William R. and Laura Rand Orthwein Visitor’s Center